nanocryk/spread_macros/README.md

 An extension of the spread/struct update syntax that allow taking fields from different type structs, as long as the listed fields have the same type in both structs.
-It supports modifier prefixes allowing to perform common transformations, such as cloning, converting or taking a reference.
+It supports modifier prefixes allowing to perform common transformations, such as cloning, converting, taking a reference; or even custom transformation by providing a function path.

 ```rust
 use spread_macros::spread;